bagder/uncurled/mine/dancer.md

 in the channels we frequented.
 We called it Dancer from the fact that it served in a Danish channel at first.
 Dane Serv become Dancer.

-This was the first real Open Source project I conntributed code to regularly.
+This was the first real Open Source project I contributed code to regularly.
 It was also my first real TCP/IP client adventure and I learned to read RFCs to figure out protocol details.